jitsi/jibri/doc/config_migration_guide.md

 #### Notes
 * No default values have been changed, so if you weren't specifying a property before you can continue to leave it unspecified and the value will not change.
 * The new configuration library supports different formats and many different features in configuration (substitutions, includes, overrides via environment variables, etc.).
 The text here describes the 'plainest' way to define a new config file, but other methods are possible.
 Read about the Typesafe config to learn more.
-* The example below assume that you will define a new configuration file called `application.conf`
+* The example below assume that you will define a new configuration file called `jibri.conf`

 ---
 ##### Configuration file